libra/website/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 Thank you for sending a PR.
-We appreciate you spending time to help imrove Libra.
+We appreciate you spending time to help improve Libra.

-PRs will be reviewed as time permits.
+The project is undergoing daily changes.
+Pull Requests will be reviewed and responded to as time permits.
 -->

 ## Motivation